harakas/amd_igpu_yolo_v8/README.md

 ![inference result](runs/detect/exp/wolf.jpg)

-I hope this example was of help to you.
-Good luck!

 ## Running ultralytics/yolov8

 Ultralytics also offers pretrained yolov8 models but these have to be downloaded explicitly from their site and you need to use their API.
 See [yolo8.py](yolo8.py) for details.
 For a pretrained model using Google Open Image V7: